COVID-19

 Governing Systemic Crises in the 21st Century

-In collaboration with the Global Studies Institute of the University of Geneva, Swiss TPH researchers aim to assess the initial impact of and responses to the current COVID-19 systemic crisis from an interdisciplinary perspective combining insights from public health, economics and law.
-In particular, the project seeks to understand how different European countries cope, adapt and transform in the face of systemic disruptions such as those caused by the rapid dissemination of COVID-19 across Europe.
+In collaboration with the Global Studies Institute of the University of Geneva, Swiss TPH researchers assessed the initial impact of and responses to the current COVID-19 systemic crisis from an interdisciplinary perspective combining insights from public health, economics and law.
+In particular, the project seeked to understand how different European countries cope, adapt and transform in the face of systemic disruptions such as those caused by the rapid dissemination of COVID-19 across Europe.

-In the EU-funded CORESMA project, Swiss TPH is leading the implementation research to analyse effects of surveillance and containment measures through SORMAS and to tailor effective and efficient control measures to health systems realities in Nepal and Côte d'Ivoire.
-Combining e-health, serolomics, modelling, artificial intelligence and implementation research, CORESMA aims to close existing gaps between clinical, epidemiological and immunological information in order to better respond to the pandemic.
+In the EU-funded CORESMA project, Swiss TPH led the implementation research to analyse effects of surveillance and containment measures through SORMAS and to tailor effective and efficient control measures to health systems realities in Nepal and Côte d'Ivoire.
+Combining e-health, serolomics, modelling, artificial intelligence and implementation research, CORESMA aimed to close existing gaps between clinical, epidemiological and immunological information in order to better respond to the pandemic.

-The EXPAND project aims to expanding neglected tropical diseases (NTDs) and COVID-19 surveillance and control to mobile pastoralists in Chad through the establishment of integrated surveillance and access to health information and services.
+The EXPAND project aimed to expanding neglected tropical diseases (NTDs) and COVID-19 surveillance and control to mobile pastoralists in Chad through the establishment of integrated surveillance and access to health information and services.
 It also works towards the prevention and treatment of COVID-19 and NTDs in the mobile pastoralist populations.
-Funding is provided by the ASCEND Learning and Innovation Fund, sponsored by FCDO (previously DfID).
+Funding was provided by the ASCEND Learning and Innovation Fund, sponsored by FCDO (previously DfID).

 Swiss Agency for Development and Cooperation Projects

-The Swiss Agency for Development and Cooperation (SDC) is supporting the re-allocation of funds within existing projects that are implemented by Swiss TPH in Africa, Central Asia and Eastern Europe to assist in the public health response to the COVID-19 crisis.
-Activities range from the creation of a national call centre, procurement, distribution and training on the use of personal protective equipment, to setting up a diagnostics laboratory, training of PHC workers on remote consultations and communications work to dispel fake news.
-Local Public Authorities and the social sector are engaged to ensure assistance for the most vulnerable, and numerous interventions were adapted to the requirements of physical distancing.
-The project countries include Tanzania, Moldova, Kosovo, Albania, Tajikistan, Ukraine, Ethiopia and Chad in which Swiss TPH has been working for many years and maintains long-term partnerships.
+The Swiss Agency for Development and Cooperation (SDC) supported the reallocation of funds within existing projects that are implemented by Swiss TPH in Africa, Central Asia and Eastern Europe to assist in the public health response to the COVID-19 crisis.
+Activities ranged from the establishment of a national call centre, procurement, distribution and training on the use of personal protective equipment, to setting up a diagnostics laboratory, training of PHC staff on remote consultations, and communications work to dispel fake news.
+Local authorities and the social sector were engaged to ensure asupport for the most vulnerable, and many interventions were adapted to meet the requirements of physical distance.
+Project countries included Tanzania, Moldova, Kosovo, Albania, Tajikistan, Ukraine, Ethiopia and Chad in which Swiss TPH has been working for many years and has long-term partnerships.

 In addition, a new project in Rwanda was launched by SDC and implemented by Swiss TPH to improve the capacity of community health workers to inhibit, detect and respond to COVID-19.